hashicorp/terraform-provider-google/website/docs/d/compute_instance.html.markdown

 * `image` - The image from which this disk was initialised.

+* `labels` - A set of key/value label pairs assigned to the disk.

 <a name="nested_scratch_disk"></a>The `scratch_disk` block supports:

 * `interface` - The disk interface used for attaching this disk.
 One of `SCSI` or `NVME`.